tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 configuration discovery mechanism need to be concerned with attacks that target a specific user or population with a unique key configuration.

-There are several approaches clients can use to mitigate key targetting attacks.
-Clients SHOULD employ some technique to mitigate this attack.
+There are several approaches clients can use to mitigate key targetting attacks. {{?CONSISTENCY=I-D.draft-wood-key-consistency}} provides an analysis of the options for ensuring the key configurations are consistent between different clients.Clients SHOULD employ some technique to mitigate key targetting attack.
+One mitigation specific to this mechanism is validating that SVCB or HTTPS records including the "oblivious-configs" are protected by DNSSEC {{?DNSSEC=RFC4033}}.
-Possible mitigations include:

-- Validating that SVCB or HTTPS records including the "oblivious-configs" are protected by DNSSEC {{?DNSSEC=RFC4033}}.
 This prevents attacks where a unique response is generated for each client of a resolver.

-- Coordination with the oblivious proxy to recognize anomalous key configurations.
-Trusted proxies can inspect the truncated key ID on oblivious requests to a target (and clients could choose to additionally share entire key configurations with proxies), allowing the proxy to reject requests if they detect that one user or a set of users is receiving a different key configuration than others.

-- Clients can retrieve the SVCB or HTTPS records through multiple resolvers, or in a way that doesn't reveal any client information, to make it difficult to target a user.

-- Clients can check keys with other clients or against public logs to validate that the keys they receive are not unique.

 # IANA Considerations {#iana}